 Adding flavor to meat before cooking is a great way to enhance a meal.
 Some people do this with spice rubs and sauces, but if you don’t pay attention, those can burn and ruin a perfect barbecue chicken or pork roast quickly.
 One of the easiest ways to bump up the flavor of anything you’re cooking is by using a meat injector to infuse the meat with an array of thin sauces, juices, and seasonings.

 The best way to describe a meat injector is that it’s a giant syringe filled with the marinade of your choice, and it allows you to distribute it evenly throughout the meat.
 A meat injector can be used on everything from chicken and pork butts to steaks and brisket.
+Our top pick—the SpitJack Magnum Meat Injector Gun—is even able to inject marinades into meat up to 5.5 inches thick.
 The best part about a meat injector is that it can really help to bring in more flavor to otherwise bland dishes, and it’s extremely helpful for those who consider themselves grill masters or amateur barbecue kings.

 Here, the best meat injectors to easily add flavor to your dishes.